edm00se/blog/_posts/2015-07-14-alternate-front-end-development.md

 <br />

 ### Intro
-It's no secret I'm a strong advocated for segregated application design practices.
+It's no secret I'm a strong advocate for segregated application design practices.
 In my quest to "make everything work the way I want it", I've chosen a front-end framework that my ui-level application is written in, structured my primary application layer into RESTful Java *HTTPServlet*s (*DesignerFacesServlet*s, specifically), and life is generally good.
 My endeavors in this area are for a few, specific reasons, namely:

 * keep my development efforts focused (e.g.- identifying whether a problem is front-end or back-end can greatly speed up trouble shooting)
 * focus on data as a service (which makes it easily consumed by other systems)